 The problem is that your options are really pretty limited at this time in terms of what systems are available that offer that kind of connection, but I continue to hold out hope that the industry is going to recognize this need and open up compatibility for agencies.

-But regardless of what you choose, the best system for your agency is the one that you will use.
+But regardless of what you choose, the best system for your insurance agency is the one that you will use: AMS or CRM.
+Join our Marketing Fundamentals course to get the most out of whatever you choose.